What is the Tdap vaccine?

 Has Tdap vaccine been given to pregnant and postpartum women before and why?

 Yes.
 Since 2005 a dose of Tdap vaccine has been recommended for any previously unvaccinated postpartum woman and all household members who come into contact with newborns to protect newborns from neonatal pertussis (“whooping cough”), a serious and potentially fatal disease that continues to affect infants in the US.
 This approach, which also protects the mother herself, has been referred to as “cocooning,” since it provides a protective “cocoon” around the newborn by preventing pertussis in mothers and other household members, who, it has been shown, are the individuals most likely to transmit this infection to the baby.

-In June of 2011, the Advisory Committee on Immunization Practices (ACIP) of the Centers for Disease Control and Prevention (CDC) recommended that pregnant women receive Tdap vaccination during the second half of pregnancy, partly because the efforts at cocooning alone did not provide sufficient protection for newborns. not effective.
+In June of 2011, the Advisory Committee on Immunization Practices (ACIP) of the Centers for Disease Control and Prevention (CDC) recommended that pregnant women receive Tdap vaccination during the second half of pregnancy, partly because the efforts at cocooning alone did not provide sufficient protection for newborns.
 Thus, since that recommendation was published many pregnant women have begun to receive Tdap vaccine during pregnancy.
 Additionally, in special situations, such as maternal exposure to pertussis during pregnancy and outbreak situations, many pregnant women received Tdap prior to the June 2011 ACIP recommendation.

 Why is it now necessary to vaccinate pregnant women?

 Cocooning programs have proven difficult to implement, and infant pertussis continues to cause morbidity and mortality.
 Even with previous maternal vaccination, the most significant challenge of cocooning is the obstacle represented by unimmunized family members, which leaves the neonate vulnerable to infection.